isomerpages/moe-concordpri/_for-parents/S1 Posting Exercise.md

-The school understands that P6 students and parents will generally research on secondary schools from Term 3 onwards.
+<p style="text-align:justify">The school understands that P6 students and parents will generally research on secondary schools from Term 3 onwards.
 Therefore, please familiarise yourselves with the online resources (see below):

 **MOE Website:** Contains essential and up-to-date information on S1 Posting process ([https://www.moe.gov.sg/s1-posting](https://www.moe.gov.sg/s1-posting))

-**SchoolFinder:** Similar to school profile page in the S1 IB, users can search and shortlist schools easily based on a set of criteria (e.g. location, CCA, PSLE score ranges, etc).
+<b>SchoolFinder:</b> Similar to school profile page in the S1 IB, users can search and shortlist schools easily based on a set of criteria (e.g. location, CCA, PSLE score ranges, etc).
 The school information are up-to-date and secondary schools will publish their latest school information for the next academic year by Term 4.
 School staff may refer to the attached guide and the online tutorial guide to learn/refresh themselves on how to use the SchoolFinder ([https://go.gov.sg/schoolfinder](https://go.gov.sg/schoolfinder)).

 *   Other digital resources are provided by MOE HQ through primary schools (e.g. DSA-Sec Information Sheet, S1 Posting Information Sheet, LENS packages, Microlearning Unit); and
 *   Publications and collaterals will continue to be made available as well (e.g. [Secondary School Education Booklet](https://www.moe.gov.sg/secondary/courses), ECG collaterals)